-Zoomable maps of the parishes can be viewed at: www.abdiocese.org.uk/Parishes
+Zoomable maps of the parishes can be viewed at: www.abdiocese.org.uk/education/find-a-school

 The Governing Body is the admissions authority and has responsibility for admissions to this school, including setting the priority of admissions when the school is oversubscribed.
 The Local Authority undertakes the co-ordination of admission arrangements during the normal admission round.
-The Governing Body has set its admission number at 30 pupils to be admitted to the Reception Year in the school year which begins in September 2022.
+The Governing Body has set its admission number at 30 pupils to be admitted to the Reception Year in the school year which begins in September 2023.

-This Admissions Policy refers to St Peter's Catholic Primary School only; Crocodoodle Creative pre-School has its own admissions criteria.
-Please note carefully that admission to Crocodoodle does not guarantee admission to St Peter's Catholic Primary School.
+This Admissions Policy refers to St Peter's Catholic Primary School only; Creative Minds Pre-School has its own admissions criteria.
+Please note carefully that admission to Creative Minds does not guarantee admission to St Peter's Catholic Primary School.